taarskog/crm-powerbi-viewer/README.md

            [x] View all Dashboards
   1. Set the reply url to your CRM URL (such as *https://mycrmonline/crm4.dynamics.com*)
   1. Allow Implicit Flow for oAuth2:
-    * Download Manifest by clicking Manage Manifest (button at the bottom om the screen)
+    * Download Manifest by clicking Manage Manifest (button at the bottom of the screen).
-    * Open it in a text editor and change the value of "oauth2AllowImplicitFlow" from **false** to **true**
+    * Open it in a text editor and change the value of "oauth2AllowImplicitFlow" from **false** to **true**.
     * Save the manifest and upload the changes (by clicking Manage Manifest once more and choosing Upload).
-  1. Copy the client id
+  1. Copy the client id.
 1. In Dynamics CRM either create a new solution or use an existing unmanaged and add the existing web resource named *'his_/scripts/powerBiConfig.js'*.
-1. Update the newly added web resource with the client id from Azure AD (remember to remove the comment (//)
+1. Update the newly added web resource with the client id from Azure AD (remember to remove the comment (//).

 **Add to form or dashboard in Dynamics CRM**